 Always place the Protection Cover on the playing surface of the Harmonic when stored in the Soft Backpack, this will protect it against external shocks (the Protection Cover does not protect the outer rim of the Harmonic but only the playing surface).

-The upper and lower shells are joined by a special thermal welding with some glass properties and help the instruments sound.
+The upper and lower shells are joined by specialized thermal welding with some glass properties and help the instruments sound.
 Therefore, be careful and avoid any vertical external shocks when the Harmonic is inside or outside the Soft Backpack.

-All our Harmonics are perfectly tuned when they are shipped out of our workshop, with tones and overtones in relation to A=440 or 432 hertz, and with the highest quality standards.
-However, due to natural causes of the steel, some tuning adjustments may need maintenance in the distant future depending on how well you care for the Harmonic.
+All our Harmonics are perfectly tuned when they ship out of our workshop, with tones and overtones related to A=440 / 432 hertz.
+Also, with the highest quality standards.
+However, due to natural causes of the steel, some tuning adjustments may need maintenance in the distant future, depending on how well you care for the Harmonic.

 We suggest you provide an appropriate adjustment to the tuning at least in some years.
 Commonly, the more delicate a handpan is played, the longer the absolute accuracy of the tuning will remain.